WebAssembly/spec/spectec/test-prose/TEST.md

   - Let mt be C.MEMS[x].

 validation_of_valid_instr*
-- the instr* instr_u0* is valid with the instruction type instr_u4 if and only if:
+- the instr sequence instr_u0* is valid with the instruction type instr_u4 if and only if:
   - Either:
     - instr_u0* is [].
     - instr_u4 is ([] ->_ [] ++ []).